Share this article

 01 November 20243 min read

-a long-haired ginger and white cat perches on a cardboard castle
+A long-haired ginger and white cat perches on a cardboard castle.
+This article has been reviewed by a vet.

 Cats perching - creepy, cute, or confusing?
 Let’s learn a bit more about this weird cat behavior to understand why cats perch, what it’s achieving, why cats love it, and how we humans can help to create the purr-fect perching environment.